syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 textRange.CharacterFormat.Bold = True

-'Access the instance of the cell (second row, first cell) and add the content into cell
+'Accessess the instance of the cell (second row, first cell) and adds the content into cell

 textRange = table(1, 0).AddParagraph().AppendText("Apple")